mbozzani/pdp-scroll/README.md

 ## Running the project

-- Install a code injection extension like [User Javascript and CSS to](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld)
+- Install a code injection extension like [User Javascript and CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld) the browser.
 - Copy the `src/scripts.js` and `src/styles.css` files in the extension and load the PDP page in the browser

 - Alternatively, you can run `yarn run build` to transpile ES6 code to ES5.
 Copy to the extension the generated javascript in `/dist/scripts_bundle.js`